Published Apr 25, 2022

 The crisp bold lines of stencils combined with thinner more delicate sgraffito designs can result in a beautiful contrast on pottery.
 Case in point, the work of Anna and Kevin Ramsay.

-In this post, an excerpt from the Ceramics Monthly archives, Anna and Kevin share their unique way of creating stencils, as well as a cool image transfer process that aids their sgraffito technique. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Ceramics Monthly archive, Anna and Kevin share their unique way of creating stencils, as well as a cool image transfer process that aids their sgraffito technique. – Jennifer Poellot Harnetty, editor

 Our life and values are strongly rooted in self-reliance, so when Kevin and I began working in clay we resisted investing in studio equipment.
 Instead, we invested time and spent a year and a half developing a clay body, slips, and glazes that would later form the foundation of our work.

 Looking to focus on creating highly functional tableware, finding a dense, non-porous clay body was a priority.
 Low-fire ceramics appealed to us from an economic perspective but unfortunately didn’t offer the physical properties we desired.
 This prompted research into fritware and its ability to achieve high vitrification at low temperatures.
 Discovering Abu’l-Qasim’s 13th-century treatise on ceramics formed a base to start experimenting with formulas.